IBM/trusted-service-identity/docs/spire-workload-registrar.md

 To change this format, modify `identity-template` value.
 Make sure the referenced values match `context` map.

+The template can reference any value that is included in the context map and Pod arguments.
+Here is the list of currently available, self-explanatory Pod arguments:
+* Pod.Name
+* Pod.UID
+* Pod.Namespace
+* Pod.ServiceAccount
+* Pod.Hostname
+* Pod.NodeName

 To assign identity to all pods in the cluster, remove the value for `identity_template_label`.
-Otherwise only pods with label:
+Otherwise, only the pods with a given label:

 ```yaml
 identity_template: "true"